AbhishekShrivastav73/auth-boilerplate-npm-package/README.md

 - **Pre-built Routes**: Easy-to-use login and signup routes.
 - **Customizable**: Simple to integrate with your existing MongoDB `User` model.
 - **Minimal Setup**: Just install and configure your MongoDB model and secret key.
+- **Protected Routes**: Implement protected routes with middleware functions that verify the JWT token passed in the request headers.
+This ensures that only authenticated users can access certain routes.

 ---